expertfocus-devops/aws-sa-associate-saac02/AWS Identity and Access Management/README.md

 ### Authentication
 A principal must be authenticated (signed in to AWS) using their credentials to send a request to AWS.
 Some services, such as Amazon S3 and AWS STS, allow a few requests from anonymous users.
 However, they are the exception to the rule.

+To authenticate from the *console as a root user, you must sign in with your email address and password*.
+As an *IAM user, provide your account ID or alias, and then your user name and password*.
+To authenticate from the *API or AWS CLI, you must provide your access key and secret key*.
+You might also be required to provide additional security information.
+For example, AWS recommends that you use multi-factor authentication (MFA) to increase the security of your account.